drwpow/vite-plugin-bundlesize/example/vite-react/README.md

 ```
 pnpm i
-npm run dev:viz
+npm run build
+npx bundlesize
 ```

-You’ll then see a bundlesize visualier appear at `localhost:5888`.
+You’ll then see a bundlesize print out.

 ⚠️ **This app has some intentional code problems!** It will also **fail** its bundlesize check.
 So keep in mind that this shows the reason why you’d use a bundle analyzer; not how you should structure your application.